Metal–insulator transition: Polarization catastrophe

-εs = 1+(Ne2/ε0m)/[ω02-(Ne2/3ε0m)] (2)

 where εs is the static dielectric constant.
-If we rearrange equation (2) to isolate the number of oscillators per unit volume we get the critical concentration of oscillators (Nc) at which εs becomes infinite, indicating a metallic solid and the transition from an insulator to a metal.
+If we rearrange equation (1) to isolate the number of oscillators per unit volume we get the critical concentration of oscillators (Nc) at which εs becomes infinite, indicating a metallic solid and the transition from an insulator to a metal.

-Nc = 3ε0mω02/e2 (3)

 This expression creates a boundary that defines the transition of a material from an insulator to a metal.
 This phenomenon is known as the polarization catastrophe.

 The polarization catastrophe model also theorizes that, with a high enough density, and thus a low enough molar volume, any solid could become metallic in character.
 Predicting whether a material will be metallic or insulating can be done by taking the ratio R/V, where R is the molar refractivity, sometimes represented by A, and V is the molar volume.
 In cases where R/V is less than 1, the material will have non-metallic, or insulating properties, while an R/V value greater than one yields metallic character.